 Several techniques may be used to restore tissue health.
-A precise amount of manual pressure is gently applied in a specific direction, either directly on the affected areas or at some distance away, relaxing the tissues.
-The physician may also engage the muscles at their functional limit to:
+A precise amount of manual pressure is gently applied in a specific direction, either directly on the affected areas or at some distance away, relaxing the tissues. to allow restoration of natural function.
+The physician may also engage the muscles at their functional limit.

 - Correct structural and tissue abnormalities (vertebrae, muscles, myofascial structures, etc)

 - Relieve joint restriction and misalignment